|obverse Chapter 1·||Turning Signs (Contents)||References||SourceNet|

 The scroll is rolled up, and rolled out again: e-volution.
 The seed unfolds itself: de-velopment.
 These are time-lapse views of dis-covery, re-creation of original nature that was, and is, and will be, revealed and concealed in its implicit intricacy.

 It is impossible, because all things are interrelated.
 I can hardly open my mouth to speak without feeling as though the sea burst its dams and overflowed.
-How then shall I express what my soul has received, and how can I put it down in a book?— Scholem (1946, 254)
+How then shall I express what my soul has received, and how can I put it down in a book?Of passing many sentences— Scholem (1946, 254)

 There are already enough names.